Why do our past experiences prevent us from reaching the best possible outcome?

 Where this bias occurs

-The Einstellung effect is a kind of mental hurdle that often sneaks up on us.
-Picture having a preferred method or solution that feels like second nature.
-This bias tends to kick in when faced with a new challenge, steering us towards relying on what's familiar rather than exploring different possibilities.2
+The Einstellung effect is a type of mental hurdle that often sneaks up on us when we're trying to figure out a solution to a problem.
+Many of us have a preferred method or solution that feels like second nature.
+However, when we're faced with a new challenge, the Einstellung effect can kick in and steer us towards relying on what's familiar rather than exploring different possibilities.2

 The fascinating part is that this bias originates within our own thought processes.
 It's akin to having an unquestioned default setting, creating a barrier against considering more effective options.
 This resistance to change, driven by our comfort with the familiar, can impede our ability to innovate and find optimal solutions.